Moumours/ChienGPT/README.md

    - Create a `.env` file in the root directory of the project with the following environment variables:

      ```env
-     CHAINLIT_AUTH_SECRET=<your_chainlit_auth_secret>.
-You can find documentation [here](https://docs.chainlit.io).
+     CHAINLIT_AUTH_SECRET=<your_chainlit_auth_secret>  # Check the Chainlit documentation for instructions on creating an app
      JWT_SECRET=<your_jwt_secret>  # Generate this using Python or terminal (see details below)
      MODEL=<your_model>  # Choose from models listed in "personnalisation/modeles_dispo.json".
-These models should correspond to the models downloaded in Ollama.
+These models should correspond to the models downloaded in Ollama
      MODE=<your_mode>    # Choose from modes listed in "personnalisation/messages.json".
-These messages and images personalize the user experience.
+These messages and images personalize the user experience
      LITERAL_API_KEY=<your_literal_api_key>  # Optional, used for data persistence with Literal AI
      ```